Calzone

-Stromboli, an Italian-American pizza turnover, is similar to calzone, and the two are sometimes confused.
-Unlike strombolis, which are generally rolled or folded into a cylindrical or rectangular shape, calzones are always folded into a crescent shape, and typically do not have tomato sauce inside.
+Stromboli, an Italian-American rolled pizza, is similar to calzone, and the two are sometimes confused.
+Unlike strombolis, which are generally rolled into a cylindrical or rectangular shape, calzones are always folded into a crescent shape, and typically do not have tomato sauce inside.

+Variations

 In Italy

-Sandwich-sized calzones are often sold at Italian lunch counters or by street vendors, because they are easy to eat while standing or walking.
+Sandwich-sized calzones are often sold at Italian lunch counters or by street vendors, because they are simple to eat while standing or walking.
 Fried versions of the calzone are typically filled with tomato and mozzarella; these are made in Apulia and are called "panzerotti".

 In Basilicata, a variety of calzone is known as u' pastizz 'rtunnar, which originated between the 18th and 19th century.